jnozzi/cocoadev.com/markdown/GettingTextFromString.md

 --> exactly: how does one take advantage of PERL's fantastic text parsing?  is there a simple class for this?

-A number of people have written wrappers for various General/RegularExpressions libraries; General/AGRegex is highly Cocoaish.
+A number of people have written wrappers for various RegularExpressions libraries; AGRegex is highly Cocoaish.